What is Depression?

 Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy is based to address emotions, behaviors and cognitive processes.
-A therapist set some goals for you and gives guidelines to their achievement.
-Cognitive Behavioral Therapy is focused directly on particular problems in which a therapist helps in choosing efficient strategy to their approach.
-This kind of therapy has been successfully used in the treatment of anxiety, substance abuse and psychotic depression.
+A therapist set some goals for you and gives guidelines for their achievement.
+Cognitive Behavioral Therapy is focused directly on particular problems in which a therapist helps in choosing an efficient strategy to their approach.
+This kind of therapy has been successfully used in the treatment of anxiety, substance abuse, and psychotic depression.

 Psychodynamic therapy focuses the unconscious mind of a depressed patient in an attempt to flush out a psychic tension.
 A therapist might request for your attendance up to three times a week.
 If the cause of your depression has bothered you for a long duration, you should consider adopting Psychodynamic therapy.
 Through deep exploration, a therapist with your help tries to understand your unconscious mind in finding out the exact cause of your current behaviors and thoughts.
 You are requested to explore unresolved conflicts in your past and speak out of your past relationship with important people in your life.

 Also, know as counseling, psychotherapy focuses on assisting you to heal and discover constructive processes of dealing with problems in your life.
 This is a helpful way when undergoing challenging issues such as stress or after a divorce.
 While undergoing psychotherapy, a therapist schedules appointments usually once a month with each session lasting about 20 minutes.
 You and the therapist come up with a set of goals which you intend to achieve within a given timeframe.
 You are provided with all the information to help you navigate through the challenging areas of your life